FurkanKarakas/dslab-final_project/README.md

 and with a probability of success equal or higher than the specified certainty level.

 ##### 5 - Q: Do we need to visualize the output on a map
-* **A**: You do not need to, a list in textual form will be sufficient.
+* **A**: You do not need to visualize the results.
+A list in textual form will be sufficient.
 Note that the list must display at a minimum the list of stops with their sheduled time of arrival (except first stop), and departures (except last stops).
 This is the indispensable information.
-We let you decide what other information you think is useful to judge of the quality of the solution and to validate the results - since the availability of this information will depend on which method you use to solve this problem we cannot be more specific.
+We let you decide what other information you think is useful to judge of the quality of the solution and to validate your results.

 ##### 6 - Q: How do we validate the solution
-* **A**: We can give a hint: we will pick two stations and a maximum time of arrival, which has different routes with known probability of success computed as follow: `number of success/(number of success + number of failure)` over a given time period
+* **A**: We can give a hint: we will pick two stations and a maximum time of arrival, which has different routes with known probability of success.
+It is a `sucess` if on a given day and time we are able to catch all the connections and arrive before the specified time limit, otherwise it is a `failure`.
+We compute the probability as `number of successes/(number of successes + number of failures)` by repeating this over a given time period of many days (business days only), and we compare your results, i.e. routes and minimum success guarantee with ours.
-(business days only) and we will compare your results with ours.
-Where a `sucess` means that on that day and time would would have been able to catch all the connections and arrive before the specified time limit (if we arrive after it's a miss) and a `failure` is when we missed at least one connection.